stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Package Your Applications

 Use _wheel_ packages for libraries, and for tools that are intended to be used with an existing installation of Python.
-If you only publish your Python application as a _wheel_, other developers can install it with _pipx_ and _pip-sync_, but it cannot be used without a Python installation.
+If you publish your Python application as a _wheel_, other developers can install it with _pipx_ and _pip-sync_, but it cannot be used without a Python installation.

-In most cases, you should also package an application in a format that enables you to include your code, the dependencies and a copy of the required version of Python.
+In most cases, you should package an application in a format that enables you to include your code, the dependencies and a copy of the required version of Python.
 This ensures that your code runs with the expected version of Python and has the correct version of each dependency.

 If your application is a network service or a command-line utility, then consider building container images that include a Python installation, your code, and all of the dependencies.
 Use [PyInstaller](https://pyinstaller.org/) to publish desktop and command-line applications as files that can be run in a wide range of systems.